matheusgnogueira/matheusgarcia06/README.md

 # Hi there, I'm Matheus Garcia 👋

 ## About Me 🚀
-I am passionate about Software Engineering, with over 2 years of professional experience in the technology industry, specializing in scalable and maintainable software solutions.
+Software developer with over three years of experience, specializing in backend development with .NET.
+I work on developing scalable applications with a focus on performance and security, as well as configuring CI/CD pipelines for continuous delivery.

+Experience with .NET Core, C#, MSSQL, JavaScript, TypeScript, React.js, and Azure.
+I have led highly complex projects and optimized processes, following agile methodologies such as Scrum.

+Values: I value collaborative environments that promote autonomy, trust, and a healthy work-life balance.

 💡 I enjoy exploring new technologies and using them to build cool things.\
 🎓 I hold a Bachelor's degree in Mechanical Engineering from Centro Universitário UNA.\